gdhebling/contentful-gatsby-website/README.md

 </p>

 ## 🎯 Next steps
 This is a first proof of concept to test Gatsby routing API, building, hosting, and Contentful integration.
 This project allowed me to better understanding how to grab and handle data from a headless CMS using GraphQL.
-This is a work in progress. 🛠